linode/docs/docs/guides/kubernetes/securing-an-LKE-cluster/index.md

 ## In This Guide

 While the Linode Kubernetes Engine(LKE) is a managed Platform as a Service solution providing a base level of security, it does not by default handle the creation of roles and service accounts for any applications that are configured on LKE.
-This guide will serve as a tutorial for creating a Role for an example user in their own namespace, and then configuring a Service Account for a replicated NGINX server that can be used to ensure that the server is working within it's intended application.
+This guide will serve as a tutorial for creating a Role and Rolebinding for an example user in their own namespace, so that users can export a custom Kubeconfig file so users can authenticate with limited permissions.

 ### Before You Begin